 In 2003, O’Brien entered the marine art field.
-His first entry into the Maritime Gallery at Mystic Seaport’s Annual International Art Exhibition won an Award of Excellence and in 2010 he won the Museum Purchase Award, where Mystic Seaport purchased his painting “The Great White Fleet” for their permanent collection.
-The Maritime Gallery has also featured his work on the covers of their catalog for the International Marine Art Exhibition and its annual spring exhibition, Modern Marine Masters.
+His first entry in 2003 into the Maritime Gallery at Mystic Seaport’s Annual International Exhibition and won an Award of Excellence and in 2010 he won the Museum Purchase Award, for his painting “The Great White Fleet”.
+The Maritime Gallery has also featured his work on the covers of their catalog for the International Exhibition and a Modern Marine Masters.

 O’Brien’s paintings have been used four times on the cover of Naval History magazine, which is published by the U.S. Naval Institute, and he was the subject of a four-page cover article in Sea History magazine, published by the National Maritime Historical Society.
 He has delivered lectures about his work at various maritime venues, and in 2008, a production team making a documentary for the History Channel, filmed him working in his studio.
 O’Brien lives in Baltimore, Maryland.